Frequently Asked Questions (FAQ)

 I am a new student and was offered a Federal Direct Loan on my award letter.
 Do I have to do anything to get this loan?

 Yes.
-If you are borrowing for the very first time at McDaniel, you must complete the Federal Direct Loan Master Promissory Note (MPN).
-You will also be required to complete an Entrance Interview at the beginning of the first semester you borrow.
+If you are borrowing for the very first time at McDaniel, you must complete the steps listed at http://www.mcdaniel.edu/undergraduate/admissions/finance-your-education/loans/to-apply-for-the-federal-direct-subsidized-or-unsubsidized-loan

 Students must be enrolled full-time (12 credits) each semester to remain eligible for McDaniel academic scholarships and grants, as well as state funds.
 Students enrolled at least half-time (6 credits) may receive federal loans and grants.

 Yes.
 For both student and parent loans, you can estimate monthly payment amount and total interest by going to http://www.finaid.org and then on Calculators.